Like a Good Nearest Neighbor: Practical Content Moderation and Text Classification: Introduction

 \section{Introduction}

 Text classification is the most important tool for NLP practitioners, and there has been substantial progress in advancing the state-of-the-art, especially with the advent of large, pretrained language models (PLM) \citep{devlin-etal-2019-bert}.
-Modern research focuses on in-context learning \citep{GPT3_2020}, pattern exploiting training \citep{schick-schutze-2021-exploiting, schick-schutze-2021-just, schick-schutze-2022-true}, or parameter efficient fine-tuning \citep{liu2020tfew}.
-State-of-the-art methods have achieved impressive results on the SuperGLUE \citep{NEURIPS2019_4496bf24} and RAFT \citep{alex2021raft} few-shot benchmarks.
-However, they are difficult to use because of their reliance on billion-parameter PLMs and prompt engineering.
+Modern research focuses on in-context learning \citep{GPT3_2020}, pattern exploiting training \citep{schick-schutze-2021-exploiting, schick-schutze-2021-just, schick-schutze-2022-true}, adapter-based fine-tuning with learned label embeddings \citep{karimi-mahabadi-etal-2022-prompt}, and parameter efficient fine-tuning \citep{liu2020tfew}.
+These methods have achieved impressive results on the SuperGLUE \citep{NEURIPS2019_4496bf24} and RAFT \citep{alex2021raft} few-shot benchmarks, but most are difficult to use because of their reliance on billion-parameter PLMs, pay-to-use APIs, and/or prompting.
 Constructing prompts is not trivial and may require domain expertise.

 One exception to these cumbersome systems is SetFit.
 SetFit does not rely on prompting or billion-parameter PLMs, and instead fine-tunes a pretrained Sentence Transformer (ST) \citep{S-BERT-reimers-gurevych-2019} under a contrastive learning paradigm.
 SetFit has comparable performance to more unwieldy systems while being one to two orders of magnitude faster to train and run inference.